jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Introduction/Restrictions.md

 ## Support for NFS protocol

-- File storage supports NFS v4.1 and NFS v4.0 version protocols, and does not support NFS v2 or NFS v3.
+- File storage supports NFS v4.1 and NFS v4.0 version protocols, and does not support NFS v2 or NFS v3 now.

 - The following features of the NFSv4.1 and NFSv4.0 version protocols are not supported currently: